mdeguzis/SteamOS-Tools/README.md

 ***
 <img src="https://github.com/ProfessorKaos64/SteamOS-Tools/raw/brewmaster/artwork/icons/alert.png"/>**Alert**:
 There is now a system reporter tool, which collects information using bash scripting (akin to python with the original Valve Bugreporter in Alchemist).
 You can run `bash utilties/steamos-systeminfo-tool` from within the SteamOS-Tools repository directory and attach the resultant zip file to better help me determine the cause of your issue.
 See also: [/r/SteamOS thread](https://www.reddit.com/r/SteamOS/comments/4rj33a/valve_bug_reporter_part_deuce/)

+Also, `jessie-backports` sources are now _disabled_ and optional.
+This will be noted below and in the wiki.
+Despite apt-preferences pinning, I decided that this would be the safest route going forward.
+See [SteamOS-Tools-Repository](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/SteamOS-Tools-Repository) for more.

 ***

 SteamOS Tools is a 3rd-party repository with the mission to enhance various aspects of SteamOS from the "stock" experience.
 SteamOS-Tools contains different various utilities to enhance SteamOS, hosted Debian packages for many programs, and more.
 The purpose of each folder is listed below in the "Contents" section.
 The [wiki page](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki) is full of info.
 Please start there when looking for information.